AutoResearch/sweetbean/docs/index.md

 ## About

-This project is in active development by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website/Research.html), led by [Sebastian Musslick](https://smusslick.com), in collaboration with the [Center for Computation and Visualization at Brown University](https://ccv.brown.edu).
+This project is in active development by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website/Research.html), Lead Designer [Younes Strittmatter](https://younesstrittmatter.github.io/), led by [Sebastian Musslick](https://smusslick.com), in collaboration with the [Center for Computation and Visualization at Brown University](https://ccv.brown.edu).

 This research program is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.